-4 In an earlier paper we used a proxy: the spread between the corporate rand interest rate and the government rand rate, under the theory that when default risk raises the South African government interest rates, it raises the corporate interest rate proportionately more.
+4 In earlier results we used a proxy: the spread between the corporate rand interest rate and the government rand rate, under the theory that when default risk raises the South African government interest rates, it raises the corporate interest rate proportionately more.
 But the sovereign spread is a much better measure of country risk.